Cash & Check Movement and Remission of Deposits

 Deposits should not be sent through the campus mail system.
 They may be:

 - Dropped in the 24 hour depository located outside the University Cashier Office at Criser Hall, or

-- Hand-delivered to the University Cashier office at S113B, Criser Hall, between 8:30 am and 10:30 am, Monday through Friday accompanied by a completed Deposit Consignment Sheet, or
+- Hand-delivered to the University Cashier office at S113B, Criser Hall, between 8:30 am and 10:30 am, Monday through Friday, or

 - Delivered to the University Cashier using an armored car service (there is an additional charge for this service).
 For information on the armored car service please contact the University Cashier at 352-392-0185.

 All local Health Science Center locations, with the exception of the Medical Center Bookstore, may bring their deposits to a central location.
 For more information, please call the Health Center Post Office at 352-273-5022.

 Departments will ensure that adequate protection is provided whenever cash is moved between buildings.
 Locked bags will be utilized for the transportation of paper and coin currency.
 Lockable bags may be purchased by contacting the University Cashier at 352-392-0185.

 Large concerts and other productions should make security arrangements for movements of cash directly with the University Police Department, 352-392-1111 and the University Cashier, 352-392-0185.

 Cash Expense Refund